100 Activities for Sober People

 Fun activities are plentiful for those of us in recovery.
 In fact, now that I have a few years sober, I see how delusional it was to believe that my life was going to be so limited.
 For some reason I believed I had been having fun while I was drinking and using.
 However, as some policemen, family members, hospitals and jails can tell you, I was not having fun.
 I was extremely miserable.

 If you are new to recovery, do not waste time worrying about whether or not your recovery will be limiting- it will not.
-In fact, recovery will open your life to new experiences, people and situations.
+In fact, living sober will open your life to new experiences, people and situations.
 So, below are some fun activities you can do in recovery.
 Enjoy and spread the joy!

 As you might have guessed (if you know about our program), we prioritize exercise.
 But, beyond generalized exercise, going to the gym can be an awesome activity for sober people.
 The gym not only allows you to better yourself physically, but it can be an excellent way to hang out with friends, expand your gym knowledge and get into great shape.